 \section{Discussion}

-Nothing in nature, including Brown's pollen \citep{Mazo2002}, can truly follow Brownian motion, whether geometric or not.
+Nothing in nature, not even Brown's pollen \citep{Mazo2002}, truly follows Brownian motion, whether geometric or not.
 Nor is anything in nature knowably faithfully described by any mathematical expression \citep{Renyi1967}.
-However, just as the dynamics of Brown's pollen, in the appropriate regime, have some properties in common with a Wiener noise, so the dynamics of share prices have some properties in common with geometric Brownian motion.
-Specifically, the daily excess returns for the markets investigated -- like the returns in geometric Brownian motion -- are sometimes positive and sometimes negative.
-For any time-window that includes both positive and negative daily excess returns, regardless of their distribution, a well-defined optimal leverage exists in our simulations, Sec.~\ref{Simulations}.
-We have empirically investigated the properties of such optimal leverages.
+However, just as the movements of Brown's pollen, in the appropriate regime, have some properties in common with Wiener noise, so the movements of share prices have some properties in common with geometric Brownian motion.
+Specifically, the daily excess returns for the markets investigated -- like the fractional changes in geometric Brownian motion -- are sometimes positive and sometimes negative.
+For any time window that includes both positive and negative daily excess returns, regardless of their distribution, a well-defined optimal constant leverage exists in our computations, section~\ref{Simulations}.
+We have investigated empirically the properties of such optimal leverages.

-Stability arguments, which do not depend on the specific form of the distribution of returns and go beyond the model of geometric Brownian motion, led us to the quantitative prediction that on sufficiently long time scales real optimal leverage will be between $0\leq \loptr \leq 1$.
+Stability arguments, which do not depend on the specific distribution of returns and go beyond the model of geometric Brownian motion, led us to the quantitative prediction that, on sufficiently long time scales, real optimal leverage is attracted to $\loptr=1$.

-We used specific properties of geometric Brownian motion to estimate the time necessary to obtain a meaningful empirical test of this prediction.
-Over short time scales the fluctuations in $\loptc$ are too large for us to have confidence, to the required precision of order 1, in a single measurement of $\loptc$ (for the longest time window only one measurement is available).
-The model predicts a time scale of $\frac{1}{(\sigmam)^2}\approx 40$~years and we confirmed this estimate in the scaling of the standard deviation of $\loptc$.
-We therefore consider our main finding $\loptc=0.75$ (complex case: 0.84) for the longest possible window of 55 years a significant corroboration of the hypothesis $0\leq \loptr \leq 1$.
-Both ends 0 and 1 are clearly special due to the kinks in \fref{parabolic}.
-The economic paralysis argument suggests that $\loptr=1$ is a stronger attractor than $\loptr=0$, and our observations support this argument, especially the 40-year window in \fref{l_opt_simple}~(a) and (b) .
+We used specific properties of geometric Brownian motion to predict the fluctuations in $\loptc$, providing a scale on which to judge our observations, which is supported by \fref{loglog}.
+While some parameter choices must be made, especially when attempting a degree of realism, we consider our empirical findings a significant corroboration of our hypothesis.
+The points $\loptr=0$ and $\loptr=1$ are special due to the kinks in \fref{parabolic}.
+The economic paralysis argument suggests that $\loptr=1$ is a stronger attractor than $\loptr=0$, and our observations support this argument.
+One interpretation is that interest rates have been set at a level that strongly encourages investment in risky assets, so that, even in the presence of trading costs and possibly other constraints, investment is directed into business ventures rather than savings accounts.